15/03/2024

 PART 2: THE DROPSHIPPING STORE

-Because I had somewhat of a steady flow of income all throughout college, I never felt the sense of urgency to find a job like all my peers did.
-I ended up graduating in May without a job, and honestly had no idea where to even start.
+Because my Instagram brought in a steady income, I never felt pressured to lock down internships the way everyone else did.
+I graduated without a job, and honestly had no idea where to even start.
 I felt like I wasted my four years of college – everyone around me had impressive internships starting from freshman year and I felt so behind.
 I could not believe I had been so blind to reality, but that was 22 year old Jenny.
 She lived one day at a time and never thought about or planned for the future.

 I also learned the difference between a running business that prints money, and building a brand that provides value.
 I saw the former (like my instagram account and dropshipping stores) start with a bang and gain steam rapidly, then fizzle out just as quickly.
 I learned that you can sell any product with good marketing.
 But a great product sells itself.
 I recognized that the way I ran the businesses was unsustainable – I exchanged long term growth for short term gains, and customer goodwill for making a quick buck.
 And that was understandable.
 I was young, didn’t know any better, and needed money to pay rent now, not years down the line.

-I vowed to myself that my next venture would be built for the long term.
+I vowed to myself that my next venture would be personally meaningful and built for the long term.
 I was not going to invest so much time into building something, just to run it to the ground and have to start over yet again.

 PART 3: THE START OF FREJA